 Both synthetic (commercially available) and organic (homemade) fertilizers are suitable for autoflowers.
 However, there are many reasons why you would want to consider using an organic fertilizer.
 Though not exclusive, here are some of the reasons to consider organic fertilizers;

 a.
-Organic Fertilizers are Cheap
+Organic Fertilizers are Cheap on sale

 If you are just starting on planting your first few stands of auto-flowers, you don’t want to overstretch your budget.
 Using organic fertilizers might help you spend less.
 Compared to synthetic fertilizers, the production cost for organic fertilizers is lower.
 The raw materials needed can be easily sourced from the environment.
 If you have the necessary skills, you can make these fertilizers right at home and apply them at no cost whatsoever.